Netherlands Marine Corps Trains in GTA

-Netherlands Marine Corps conducts training as a part of their basic marine training skills learned in the Netherlands, in the 7th Army Training Command's (7th ATC) Grafenwoehr Training Area, Germany, Aug.
+GRAFENWOEHR, Germany — The Netherlands Marine Corps conducted training to build on their basic marine training skills that were first learned in the Netherlands, while at the 7th Army Training Command’s Grafenwoehr Training Area (GTA), Germany, Aug.
 31, 2025.

-Training opportunities like this build interoperability and readiness among NATO allies with shared resources.
+The event enhanced the North Atlantic Treaty Organization (NATO) interoperability and reinforced readiness among the marines.

+Training included breaching a compound in GTA's urban operations area with weapons using blank ammunition, close-quarters man-to-man combat and military martial arts instruction.

 |Date Taken: